Arlen22/TiddlyServer/README.md

 ## One thing that needs to be noted

 TiddlyWiki Five files currently use the put saver.
-The put saver URI encodes the document location, which is usually already encoded by the browser, resulting in a 404 error when saving.
-If the URL contains any characters that get converted to percent codes (such as %20), you will need to use the bookmarklet included in the directory pages to fix the saving.
+The put saver URI encodes the document location, which is usually already encoded by the browser, resulting in a 404 error when saving, if the URL contains any characters that get converted to percent codes (such as %20).
+You will need to use the bookmarklet included in the directory pages to fix the saving.
 The bookmarklet needs to be clicked each time the affected wiki is opened, after which saving should work normally until the page is reloaded.
 This does not apply to data folders.

 ## Major changes in master since last release